WOZ value and valuation

 How are the comparable properties determined or when is a property a reference property?

-All homes sold around the January 1, 2024 value date were examined for suitability as reference homes.
-The reference homes differ in location, size, construction period and home type.
-The appraisal system selects the sold homes that are similar to your home.
-These are matched to your home as a reference.
-Sometimes other homes have been sold with which your home is more comparable.
-And it turns out that with the better references the value is set too high.
-Then we can adjust and lower the value.
+All homes sold around the valuation date of January 1, 2025, have been examined to determine whether they are suitable as reference homes.
+The reference homes vary in terms of location, size, construction period, and type of home.
+The valuation system selects the sold homes that are similar to your home.
+These are linked to your home as a reference.
+Sometimes other homes are sold that are more comparable to your home.
+If it turns out that the value has been set too high based on the better references, we can adjust and lower the value.

 Why is my neighbor's property rated lower?

-Is the value of my home also determined on the value date of Jan.
-1, 2024, if my home was not completed until after this date?
+Is the value of my home also determined on the valuation date of January 1?

-If the property was completed in the year prior to the tax year, the state date is the value date.
-The condition date for the 2025 tax year is January 1, 2025.
-The WOZ value in this case is determined based on the condition of the home or property at the beginning of the tax year.
+If the property was completed in the year prior to the tax year, the reference date is January 1, 2026.
+In this case, the WOZ value is determined based on the condition of the property or building at the start of the tax year.
+The municipality calculates this new value back to the price level of January 1, 2025.

 Does the valuation include my remodel, dormer or new shed?